Full name Luke James Wright

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Before all that Wright represented England Under-19s, won the Denis Compton medal four times and scored a century on his Championship debut for Sussex.
+Wright represented England Under-19s, won the Denis Compton medal four times and scored a century on his Championship debut for Sussex.
+He spent two winters at the National Academy based at Loughborough University, where he was right at home having studied Sports Science and Sports Massage there.
 He was also a key part of the Sussex team that won the C&G Trophy in 2006.
-He spent two winters at the National Academy based at Loughborough University, where he was right at home having studied Sports Science and Sports Massage there.
+The following year he smashed his maiden domestic Twenty20 Cup century, scoring 103 from only 45 balls against Kent at Canterbury.
+Although Sussex were defeated in the semi-finals, Wright finished as the highest run scorer in the competition with 346 runs.

 NBC Denis Compton Award 2002